zephir74/ARP-mitm-tool/README.md

 # How to use

-Start the mitm.py (`sudo python3 mitm.py`) and follow the instructions
+Start the mitm.py (`sudo python3 mitm.py`) and follow the instructions.
+To check if it's correctly working, you can sniff traffic with wireshark or do `arp -a` on your device.

 # Disclaimer